2025 US National Monuments List & Map (+ Downloadable Checklist)

 - Jennifer Melroy

-- Last Modified May 22, 2022
+- Last Modified October 31, 2025

 - First Published on August 27, 2021

 This post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission at no extra cost to you!
-Read the full disclosure policy here
+Read the full disclosure policy here.

 What is a National Monument?

-A National Monument is an area of land and waters that has been protected because it is of historic and scientific interest.
+A National Monument is an area of land and water that has been protected because it is of historic and scientific interest.
 They can protect both the human and natural history of the United States.

-How are National Monuments Created?
+How are the National Monuments created?

 National monuments are created for many different reasons.
 They can commemorate a historic event, honor an individual or group of people, or be used to preserve a site that is important to the public.
 National Monuments can be created in two different ways.